What is keyword density in app store optimization?

 What tools help you measure and optimize keyword density for ASO?

 You can measure keyword density manually by counting keyword occurrences and dividing by total words, or use ASO tools that provide automated analysis.
-Popular options include App Annie, Sensor Tower, and Mobile Action, which offer keyword density tracking alongside other optimization metrics.
+Popular options include data.ai (formerly App Annie), Sensor Tower, and Mobile Action, which offer keyword density tracking alongside other optimization metrics.

 Manual calculation works well for quick checks.
 Count how many times your target keyword appears in your description, then divide by the total word count and multiply by 100 for your percentage.
 This method helps you understand the basics before investing in paid tools.